 Avoid driving outside towns at night as wildlife and stray livestock pose a serious hazard.
 See Road travel

 There is a growing level of violent street crime affecting foreign tourists, particularly in Windhoek.
 See Crime

-If travelling along the Caprivi Strip, stick to the well-travelled routes.
+If travelling along the Zambezi region, stick to the well-travelled routes.
 See Local travel

 Most visits to Namibia are trouble-free.